 Berit Engen WEFT and D'RASH – A Thousand Jewish Tapestries

-TAPESTRIES: 37 SERIES
+MY TAPESTRIES: 35 SERIES

 – Presence in a Sacred Space

 A sanctuary can inspire, distract, and even detract.
 The first sanctuary was meticulously built according to God’s directions during the Israelites’ wandering in the wilderness about 3500 years ago.
-Since then, many and different sensibilities have manifested themselves in architectural style, interior layout, building materials, and execution of ritual objects.
-But taste regarding decor aside, this special meeting place is defined by the presence of the Torah and the people holding on to it, to their Tree of Life.
+Since then, depending on geography, local building traditions, and prosperity – or lack thereof – many different sensibilities have manifested themselves in architectural style, interior layout, building materials, and execution of the respective ritual objects.

 MY FLAXEN TANAKH MAP